mpskex/507-easyx/readme.md

 # Game Pro on easyX
 ### Actually this project is a homework of Advanced Programming Language Designing.
-For I would like to make it stronger and former, so I work this with a readme file that you are reading.
+I would like to make it stronger and former, so I work this with a readme file that you are reading.

 ## First :Language
-*   This Project is basically in C, for my instructor emphasized that DO NOT USE LANGUAGES WHICH IS NOT BELONG TO C.
+*   This Project is basically in C, cause my instructor emphasized that DO NOT USE LANGUAGES WHICH IS NOT BELONG TO C.

 *   This is a very simple game, and to keep its simplicity, instructor